technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 03/Lab03.md

     then remove them from this prompt so that Copilot doesn't duplicate
     them:

-    **While that was a good start, I feel like it's missing important areas.
-Please add the following items to the existing list: testing and QA, training, communication, document and reporting, stakeholder analysis, project timeline, and risk assessment and mitigation.**
+    ++**While that was a good start, I feel like it's missing important areas.
+Please add the following items to the existing list: testing and QA, training, communication, document and reporting, stakeholder analysis, project timeline, and risk assessment and mitigation**.++

     ![](./media/image9.png)